-The Bank had cash deposited in and federal funds sold to other banks, most of which exceed federally insured limits, totaling approximately \$3.7 million and \$5.8 million at December 31, 2021 and 2020, respectively.
+The Bank had cash deposited in and federal funds sold to other banks, some of which exceed federally insured limits, totaling approximately \$771,000 thousand and \$3.7 million at December 31, 2022 and 2021, respectively.
 Management has established acceptable risk tolerances relating to uninsured deposits in other banks and diversifies these funds in accordance with policy guidelines.